-- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported)
+- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported) - Windows 2022 (presently "Additional LSA Protection" is not supported)

 Terminal servers

 If you want AuthLite users to connect to RDG/TSG or standalone terminal servers, the AuthLite software should be installed on each server.
 This allows the Windows NTLM authentication to handle AuthLite OTP entries that will be sent in the "username" field of the remote desktop software.
 Supported platforms: